With the economy on the slide, 2009 could be a big year for these investment scams: Internet ScamBusters #320

 4. Unknown instruments

 Time was when you could just buy a stock, a bond or a Treasury Bill.
 But these days, the world of investment is teeming with little-known financial instruments.
 Fraudsters claim they know about and have access to them.

 Scammers fool their victims by seeming to have inside knowledge of these investments but even real experts have been known to lose a fortune in these volatile markets.
-Don't join
+Don't join them.

 5. Inside information

 The theme of being privy to inside information is one of the biggest sources of investment scams -- and the growth of Internet-based information sharing is likely to make this even more common in 2009.

 A nod and a wink from the scammers prompts money to pour into the stock, pushing up the price and allowing the scammers to then dump their shares at the top.

 The scammers then buy the stock at the lower price and deliver it to the person they originally sold to at the higher price.

 To avoid these schemes, never buy or sell a stock on the basis of an unsubstantiated tip.
 Check it out for yourself.

 6. Oil and gas investment

 Even though the price of oil has fallen a great deal with the economic downturn, it is still a precious commodity, the long term value likely to climb again in the future.

 Many small companies need investors' cash to finance their explorations and some are not above distorting the truth to get it.
 Others are simply fronts, using the lure of oil riches to steal money from investors.

 7. Bogus and shady advisers